baolongnguyenmac/multi_fx/README.md

 # Multi FX

+## Some explanation about `pretrained`

+- `baseline`: Contain log of fine-tuning baseline model
+- `pretrained_micro`: It's not really `micro`.
+The word `micro` or `macro` refer to the way we aggregate metrics.
+Please see `./model/meta_model.py` in the corresponding commit for detail
+- `prertained_macro*`: Well, it's `macro` :v
+    - `prertained_macro_jp`: ML on USD/JPY dataset
+    - `prertained_macro_random`: ML on multi-fx but the datasets are selected randomly (seed=84)
+    - `prertained_macro`: ML on multi-fx but the datasets be like: the first 30 datasets for training, the next 15 datasets for validating, the last 15 datasets for testing

+## More datasets

+- I need to experiment on many more datasets
+- I don't know if I should change the problem to long-horizon prediction or stay unchanged
+- The process for experiments:
+    - Re-deciding the problem
+    - Data implementation (check with model)
+    - Fine-tune model

-## [-] Baseline (`NHITS` in `NeuralForecast`)
+## [v] Baseline (`NHITS` in `NeuralForecast`)

-- Have to extract metrics from `NeuralForecast` (self-implement accuracy function)
-- What is the meaning of `unique_id`?
+[x] What is the meaning of `unique_id`?
 Can we use it in multi-fx scenario?
 (I saw somewhere that we can find the best model for each `id`)
-- Timestamp problem: Out of bound when generate timestamp for 80% of dataset.
+[v] Timestamp problem: Out of bound when generate timestamp for 80% of dataset.
 If I can use `unique_id`, then I don't have to worry about this, since the timestamp can be set to true value
-- Cố lên, hết tháng 8, hãy kết thúc project này để còn học lý.
-Chỉ còn 2 tuần nữa thôi!
+[v] Have to extract metrics from `NeuralForecast` (self-implement accuracy function) [x] The problem with baseline model: It comes from AAAI2023 conference, which means that it's hard to beat since it's SOTA anyway.
+The result is about 100%.
+I think that we should move from 1day-prediction to many-day prediction using NHITS as based model. >> My implementation was wrong. the accuracy of NHITS running on aperiodic data is low

 ## [v] Report